-If you want to use the qmail program to send email, it is necessary to have an installed and working qmail email system on your server.
-The qmail binary installed on your server will then be used to send email.
+If you want to use the quail program to send email, it is necessary to have an installed and working quail email system on your server.
+The quail binary installed on your server will then be used to send email.
 Nextcloud should be able to send email out of the box.